-Tier Two Suppliers In this statement, we have focused on Tier Two suppliers of raw materials and components for the solar products that we sell.
+In this statement, we have focused on Tier Two suppliers of raw materials and components for the solar products that we sell.
 This is because we consider these to be some of the higher risk suppliers deeper in our supply chain, and because we have access to relevant information given our subsidiary relationship with Maxeon.

 Maxeon produces its SunPower Maxeon cells in Malaysia and the Philippines, and solar modules in Malaysia and Mexico.
 Maxeon has more than 5,000 suppliers within its supply chain globally.
-The top ten direct suppliers for Maxeon (in order of size) are located in China, the United States, Singapore, Malaysia, Taiwan, Mexico, the Philippines, Norway, France and Germany.
+The top ten direct suppliers for Maxeon (in order of size) are located in the Malaysia, United States, Mexico, Philippines, France, Singapore, China, Australia, Germany and South Africa.